suil/persevere/coding/greedy/README.md

 <!-- GFM-TOC -->

-Ensure every operation is local optimum, and final result is global optimum.
+Ensure every operation is local optimum, and final result will be global optimum.

 ## Assignment